realexposer/realexposer.github.io/_posts/2021-10-23-windows-move-recovery-partition.md

 ---
-title: "Windows: How to Move Recovery Partioion on Windows 10"
+title: "Windows: How to Move Recovery Partition on Windows 10"
 date: 2021-10-23T15:34:30-04:00
 categories:
   - blog